 What is collaboration?
 What are its possibilities?

-Now in its third year, the Tisch Collaboratory is hosted each spring by the Tisch Initiative for Creative Research and facilitated by leading New York City artists seasoned in collaboration.
+Since 2015, the Tisch Collaboratory has been hosted by the Tisch Initiative for Creative Research and facilitated by leading New York City artists seasoned in collaboration.
 The program serves as a creative and collaborative laboratory designed to connect Tisch undergraduate students from across departments, and to introduce a variety of collaborative methods and practices.
 Collaboratory provides an extra-curricular, concentrated, focused environment for inter-disciplinary creation and experimentation.
 Collaboratory is non-credit bearing and free to matriculated Tisch undergraduate students.

 Open to ALL Tisch undergraduate students, Collaboratory's past participants have come from the departments of Drama, Dramatic Writing, Dance, Film & TV, Recorded Music, and Photography and Imaging.